• Start Elements

 • Inverted Press

-A FrameThe A-Frame is where we recommend everyone start, as it helps you get comfortable supporting your bodyweight with your arms and shoulders.
+A FrameThe A-Frame is where everyone starts.
+It gets you comfortable supporting your bodyweight with your arms and shoulders.

-3. The Bent Arm A-Frame makes you work harder
+3. The Bent Arm A-Frame Makes Your Muscles Work Harder

-These movements are all part of our Elements program. 👇
+These first three movements are all part of our Elements program. 👇

 GMB Elements Details